DallasMorningNews/django-rolodex/README.md

 Hierarchy is not available for other types of relationships.
 Generally, we think of hierarchy as implying ownership, which obviously doesn't apply to the other relationship types.

-__Note__: If you modify an existing Org2Org relationship's hierarchy (for that matter, any relationship porperty), a duplicate will be created.
+__Note__: If you modify an existing Org2Org relationship's hierarchy (for that matter, any relationship property), a duplicate will be created.
 Instead delete the current relationship and re-create it with the correct hierarchy or other properties.

 <a name="types_and_roles"></a>Types & Roles